Bjåen

 Bjåen or Bjåi is a small village in Bykle municipality in Agder county, Norway.
 The village is located along the Norwegian National Road 9 (the road may be closed in winter, due to heavy snow and bad weather).
-The village sits on the north shore of the lake Breidvatn, about 12 km north of the village of Hovden and about 15 km south of Haukeli in neighboring Vinje municipality in Vestfold og Telemark county to the north.
+The village sits on the north shore of the lake Breidvatn, about 12 km north of the village of Hovden and about 15 km south of Haukeli in neighboring Vinje municipality in Telemark county to the north.
 The area is primarily agricultural, specializing in sheep herding rather than growing crops, but Bjåen is probably best known for the Bjåen tourist lodge in the high mountain area.